nigelhorne/Data-Fetch/README.md

 ## get

 Retrieve get a value you've primed.
+Call in an array context only works if prime() was called in an array context, or the value wasn't primed

 Takes two mandatory parameters:

     object - the object you'll be sending the message to message - the message you'll be sending